jonlpersson/ed-latimore/site/_posts/2022-07-03-10-ways-for-any-man-to-look-taller.md

 1. They create a horizontal line.
 Horizontal lines are bad because they make you look wider, which simultaneously makes you look short.
 2. Belts visually divide the body and they draw attention to the lower half of you when that division occurs.
 This is a subtle trick of the eye that people don’t think about, but it’s the same reason why wearing a hat works.
 It draws your attention up and slightly exaggerates it.
 Belts do the same thing but pull your eyesight down.

-Obviously, there will be situations where this isn't feasible.
+Obviously, there will be situations where this isn’t feasible.
 If you must wear a belt and try to look taller, get one the same color as your pants.

 ## Keep the waist button of your jacket above the navel